emmajanedrews/base-template/_posts/2017-07-17-have-you-visited-the-hub-at-30a.md

 {% include youtube.html %}

-Recently, I took some time to visit the HUB at 30A.
+Recently, I took some time to visit The HUB at 30A.

 This amazing outdoor venue has a lot of covered areas and about **10 different dining options as well as several bars.** Additionally, there’s a shopping pavilion outside of the amphitheater.